Monas-project/Filecoin-Data-Economy-Hackathon/docs/prototype.md

 For operation, click [here](https://github.com/Monas-project/Filecoin-Data-Economy-Hackathon/blob/main/pkgs/frontend/hooks/useContract.ts), and contract [here](pkgs/backend/contracts/FileInfo.sol)

 By saving the fileCid and rootId as File_info on Tableland, we implement the function to manage states.
-This feature is used to verify whether a file has been tampered with and whether it is in its most recent state.
+These functions enable to verify whether a file has been tampered with and whether it is in the latest state.

 ### Sharing Feature:
-Access-required information is transmitted to permitted users through the Push protocol.
+Access-required information is transmitted to permitted users via the Push protocol.
 This is implemented in the [usePushProtocol](https://github.com/Monas-project/Filecoin-Data-Economy-Hackathon/blob/main/pkgs/frontend/hooks/usePushProtocol.ts).
-To the permitted users, the location stored information such as the CID of the file or folder, the key required for decryption, and the File_info saved by the state management function are shared.
+When users are permitted, they are shared the location stored information such as the CID of the file or of the folder, the decryption key, and the File_info saved by the state management function.
 ```ts
 export const sendNotification = async (
   to: string,